rauschma/server-side-rendered-css/README.md

 * `new URL(...)` for artifacts: https://www.npmjs.com/package/@web/rollup-plugin-import-meta-assets
 * Plugin for importing `component.css.json`: Not sure.
 I’ll have to investigate further.

-## How would `component.css.json` be generated?

-* Initially manually.
-* Soon after: automatically, somehow.
-There are several libraries out there that can be used.

 ## FAQ